walimorris/Payup/README.md

 I wanted to put the things I've learned to the test.
 I'm still getting the hang of C, although I do enjoy using it as a programming lanaguage.
 It can be really tricky at times.

+ADDITIONS: This project is not completed.
+This is my first upload and as additions are completed this list will be updated along with dependencies (there will be a small few).
+* Complete loop structures and error handling
+* A small script to automate running the program when PC is on
+* The ability to process multiple bill procedures and notifications

 "They" say, in the beginning, to make things that you can use daily.
 So, here it is, a program that'll perform daily bill notification pop ups directly on  my personal PC.
 I ran into the ncurses library and figured I'd give it a shot.
 One of my goals is to